 North Hennepin Community College

-One of the most welcoming and diverse campuses in Minnesota, North Hennepin Community College is conveniently located in the northwest metropolitan area in Brooklyn Park near major highways and directly on the bus line.
+One of the most welcoming and diverse campuses in Minnesota, North Hennepin Community College is located 15 minutes northwest of downtown Minneapolis in the sprawling city of Brooklyn Park.
+For more than 50 years, NHCC has been engaging students and changing lives.

 Student Enrollment and Demographics